ksbg/sparklanes/README.md

 Running tests
 =============

-Simply run `python -m unittest discover -v` inside the module root (`./pyspark_etl`) to run the entire test suite.
+Simply run `make test` to run the entire test suite

 Dependencies
 ============
-Just make sure you have _pip_ installed, and the dependencies in _requirements.txt_ will be solved during packaging.
+Just make sure you have _pip_ installed, and the dependencies in _submit-requirements.txt_ will be solved during packaging.
+Packages mentioned in _requirements.txt_ are required to run the tests.